dxganta/polygon-stablecoin-strategy/README.md

 <strong>tend()</strong>
 ```
 info: reinvests the DAI held by the strategy back into the pools.
-Generally to be called after the harves() function.
+Generally to be called after the harvest() function.

 access: Only Authorized Actors
 ```